matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>✅ Sign-Up Success</strong></summary>

-**Demonstrates successful account registration with profile image upload.**
+**Demonstrates successful account creation and onboarding.**
+New users can register with a name, password, and optional profile image.
+Upon success, the system redirects to the inbox and stores user information securely.

 </details>